|

 Because we rarely question the cost of not stepping away.

 Maybe that project you’re leading shifts in timeline, or into the hands of your capable colleagues while you’re away.
 But in that time, you’ve addressed a growing sense of disengagement with your work.
 Or you’ve identified why your motivation has been slipping.
 Or you clarify what kind of work you actually want to pursue moving forward.
-That clarity can shape the next several years of your career trajectory – your life.

 Maybe the shift is even more profound.
 A month of intentional space might allow you to recognize that something deeper is off.
 Things like misalignment between what you’re doing and what feels meaningful, or a slow drift away from the parts of your work that once energized you, or even noticing (and addressing) early signs of burnout (or boreout).

 In these instances, choosing not to take a pseudo-sabbatical isn’t a neutral decision.
 It’s a quiet choice to continue along a path that already feels misaligned.
-Over time, that can lead to disengagement, drift, or a growing sense of disconnection from your work.
+Over time, that can lead to disengagement, drift, and a growing sense of disconnection from your work.

 In contrast, stepping away (even briefly) is a deliberate interruption – a reset.
 It creates space to reassess direction, reconnect with purpose, and make more intentional choices about how you’re spending your time and energy.

 So yes, there is a “cost” to taking a pseudo-sabbatical.
-Some timelines might shift, and others might help cover for you (a favor you can later return to them when they need their own time away).
+Some timelines might shift, and coworkers might help cover for you (a favor you can later return to them when they need their own time away).
 But when you place that cost next to the potential gains – things like clarity, renewed motivation, stronger alignment, or a clearer sense of direction – it starts to look different.

-What feels “expensive” in the short term may actually be relatively minor when compared to the long-term cost of staying stuck, disengaged, or uncertain.
+What feels “expensive” in the short-term may actually be relatively minor when compared to the long-term cost of staying stuck, disengaged, or uncertain.

 If you’re considering a pseudo-sabbatical, it may be worth doing a simple exercise: write down everything you believe will fall behind if you take a month away.
 Be specific.
 Then, next to that list, write down what you might gain if the time is used intentionally.